 The architecture consists of a sequence of non-linear processing layers (encoders) and a corresponding set of decoders followed by a pixelwise classifier.
 Typically, each encoder consists of one or more convolutional layers with batch normalisation and a ReLU non-linearity, followed by non-overlapping maxpooling and sub-sampling.
 The sparse encoding due to the pooling process is upsampled in the decoder using the maxpooling indices in the encoding sequence (see the figure below).
 One key ingredient of the SegNet is the use of max-pooling indices in the decoders to perform upsampling of low resolution feature maps.
 This has the important advantages of retaining high frequency details in the segmented images and also reducing the total number of trainable parameters in the decoders.
 The entire architecture can be trained end-to-end using stochastic gradient descent.
 The raw SegNet predictions tend to be smooth even without a CRF based post-processing.

-A detailed description of Bayesian SegNet and SegNet architectures can be found in these first two arXiv submissions.
+SegNet is described in an article in the journal IEEE Transactions on Pattern Analysis and Machine Intelligence.
+A detailed description of Bayesian SegNet and SegNet architectures can be found in these first two papers.
 Please cite these papers to refer to SegNet architecture and its details.
 The third arXiv submission was also submitted as a paper to CVPR' 15.

 Alex Kendall, Vijay Badrinarayanan and Roberto Cipolla "Bayesian SegNet: Model Uncertainty in Deep Convolutional Encoder-Decoder Architectures for Scene Understanding." arXiv preprint arXiv:1511.02680, 2015. ( .pdf ) ( bibtex )